Howard Johnson (baseball): 1988–1989: Trade rumors

 With Johnson and Jefferies competing for the third base job, the 1988–89 off-season was filled with trade rumors.
 The logjam was cleared when second baseman Wally Backman was traded to the Minnesota Twins making Jefferies the Mets' regular second baseman in 1989.
 Johnson was moved from sixth or seventh in the lineup to third, in front of star slugger Darryl Strawberry, who had led the N.L. in home runs and slugging in 1988.
+Johnson batted .340 with 11 home runs in June, earning him his first National League Player of the Month Award.
+On July 9, the Mets announced that they signed Johnson to a three-year contract extension worth $6.1 million, making him their second-highest paid player behind Dwight Gooden.

-The Mets were rewarded for not trading Johnson when he surpassed most of his numbers from 1987.
-Johnson had a torrid June when he hit eleven home runs, 24 RBIs and logged a slugging percentage of .770 earning him his first National League Player of the Month award.
-In the All-Star voting, third baseman Mike Schmidt was elected to start for the N.L. but that posed a problem: Schmidt had already retired six weeks before the game.
+Mike Schmidt was elected to start at third base for the N.L. but he retired six weeks before the game.
 As a result, Johnson was chosen to start for his first All-Star Game.
 In his first All-Star at bat, he drove in the second run of the game in which the N.L. lost 5–3.
 Johnson played well in the second half but an overall team slowdown knocked the Mets out of the playoffs.
 With his 30th home run on August 20, 1989, Johnson joined Bobby Bonds and Willie Mays as the only multi-year members of the 30–30 club.
 The only other infielders in major league history who had had multiple 30–30 seasons as of 2011 were Ian Kinsler, Alfonso Soriano, and Jeff Bagwell.

-He ended 1989 with 36 home runs, tying his career-high and his own N.L. record for switch hitters.
+Johnson ended the 1989 season with 36 home runs, tying his career-high and his own N.L. record for switch hitters.
 He also broke the 100-RBI mark for the first time, finishing with 101.
 Only Kevin Mitchell's career year stopped Johnson from winning both the home run and slugging titles in the N.L. like his teammate Strawberry had done in 1987.
 Johnson also stole 41 bases, a career high, and scored 104 runs which tied for first in the N.L.
 He received 153 points in voting for N.L.
 MVP, finishing fifth.
 Both his on-base percentage and slugging from 1989 were career highs.